 Lastly, even though I didn’t experience any quality issues with my French pot, some users did.
 But the customer service was spot on with rectifying the matter quickly.
 Many commented on the “quality, speed and ease of the customer service”.

-In summary, if you take your time grinding your coffee beans, and filtering, you will likely have a great experience with this French press…similar to the 26,000+ positive Amazon reviews!
+In summary, if you take your time grinding your fresh coffee beans, and filtering, you will likely have a great experience with this French press…similar to the 26,000+ positive Amazon reviews!

 How Does it Compare?